Get your State Pension

 - the date of your most recent marriage, civil partnership or divorce

-- dates of time spent living or working abroad
+- dates of any time spent living or working abroad

-You can find out how any personal information you submit to Department for Communities Work & Inclusion Group when using this service will be handled by viewing their privacy notice.
+You can find out how any personal information you send to Department for Communities when using this service will be handled by viewing their privacy notice.

 If you live in England, Scotland or Wales you will need to get your State Pension with GOV.UK: